 We can click "Reset to Default" to put everything back to the default option.

+We just click "OK" when we are satisfied with the changes.
 We can see that the effect has been added onto the layer.

 We can hide anything if we want just by clicking the eye to the left of "Inner Glow" or "Outer Glow".